On International Women’s Day, Taliban vows to protect ‘religious’ rights of women

 The group has promised to protect and defend women’s rights in accordance with the Islamic Sharia law in its broader campaign to seek global legitimacy.

-However, after almost seven months in power, the Taliban has been slammed by Human Rights Watch for shutting down girls from schools and colleges, banning women from most employment and restricting women’s movement.
+However, after almost seven months in power, the Taliban has been slammed by Human Rights Watch for shutting down girls from schools and colleges, banning women from most employment, and restricting women’s movement.

 The rights group also slammed the decision to abolish Afghanistan’s ministry of women’s affairs and dismantle Afghanistan’s system that provided protection from gender-based violence.